 New Package Exec

 Package Execs can either be "Standard" for normal production or "Verification" used for tests the parts against averages.
 Verification policy excludes many options and does not include Bins or Datalog tabs.
 Multisite may also appear on this list to allow for various forms of multiple DUTs mapping to the same or different testplans, depending on implementation.
+A custom Testexec Policy can be developed to meet specific workflow goals, contact [email protected] for details.

 Editor "Exec" tab